stripe/stripe-dotnet/README.md

 4. Click on the _Browse_ tab and search for "Stripe.net".
 5. Click on the Stripe.net package, select the appropriate version in the right-tab and click _Install_.

+### Requirements

+Per our [Language Version Support Policy](https://docs.stripe.com/sdks/versioning?server=dotnet#stripe-sdk-language-version-support-policy), we currently support **.NET Standard 2.0+, .NET Core 5+, and .NET Framework 4.6.2+.**.

+Support for .NET Core versions 5 & 7 are deprecated and will be removed in the next major version.
+Support for version 6 will be removed in a future version.
+Read more and see the full schedule in the docs: https://docs.stripe.com/sdks/versioning?server=dotnet#stripe-sdk-language-version-support-policy

 ## Documentation